 CLEAR CUTTING - The removal of ten (10) or more trees over 12" in diameter at breast height (DBH) within an areas of 20,000 sq.ft. within a six month period.

-COMMERCIAL TRADE OPERATION - A service related business conducted by a skilled artisan, where the service provided is conducted off-site and is representative of and shall include, painting contractors, carpenters, plumbers, electricians and landscapers, tile contractors, security installers, but shall not include businesses similar to general contractors whose primary business is earthwork.
-A commercial trade operation shall not include the exterior warehousing of vehicles, equipment, or materials.
-[Amended 5-24-2017 by L.L.
-1 of 2017]
+COMMERCIAL TRADE OPERATION - A service related business conducted by a skilled artesian, where the service provided is conducted off-site and is representative of and shall include general contractors, painting contractors, carpenters, plumbers, electricians and landscapers.